 The coast of Ecuador is dotted with beaches that make even the most well-traveled visitor swoon.
 For such a small country, the offerings are many.
-From sleepy, working class beach towns like Muisine to the bustling coastal resort area of Salinas, visitors will enjoy the beautiful climate, surf, sand, and a host of amenities.
+From sleepy, working-class beach towns like Muisine to the bustling coastal resort area of Salinas, visitors to this small yet vibrant South American country will enjoy the beautiful climate, surf, sand, and a host of related ocean-side amenities.

 The influence of multiple cultures in this region results in a unique experience for tourists.
 Surfing shores are favorites among those who like to hang 10, and, of course, the Galapagos Islands combine nature and seashore in the very best of ways.

 Finding a beach in Ecuador along its almost 2,253 kilometers of beautiful coastline is relatively easy, as most are a short drive away from the country's major cities and airports.
 And while the Galapagos require a bit more effort - they're located around 620 miles east of the mainland - they reward you with bucket-list-worthy accomplishments and bragging rights.